lxc/lxcri/README.md

 ## Glossary

-* `runtime` the crio-lxc binary and the command set that implement the [OCI runtime spec](https://github.com/opencontainers/runtime-spec/releases/download/v1.0.2/oci-runtime-spec-v1.0.2.html)
+* `runtime` the lxcri binary and the command set that implement the [OCI runtime spec](https://github.com/opencontainers/runtime-spec/releases/download/v1.0.2/oci-runtime-spec-v1.0.2.html)
-* `container process`  the process that starts and runs the container using liblxc (crio-lxc-start)
+* `container process`  the process that starts and runs the container using liblxc (lxcri-start)
 * `container config` the LXC config file
-* `bundle config` the crio-lxc container state (bundle path, pidfile ....)
+* `bundle config` the lxcri container state (bundle path, pidfile ....)
 * `runtime spec` the OCI runtime spec from the bundle

 ## Bugs